-The Group applies the IFRS 9 simplified model of recognizing lifetime expected credit losses for all trade receivables, advance payments to suppliers, retention receivables as these items do not have a significant financing component.
+The Group applies the IFRS 9 simplified model of recognizing lifetime expected credit losses for all trade receivables, advance payments to suppliers, and retention receivables as these items do not have a significant financing component.
 In measuring the expected credit losses, trade receivables and retention receivables have been assessed on a collective basis respectively and grouped based on shared credit risk characteristics and the days past due.

-The expected credit loss rates are based on payment profile for sales over the past 48 months or ageing profile of customers over the past 1 to 5 years before December 31, 2021 and January 1, 2021 respectively as well as the corresponding historical credit losses during that period.
-The historical rates are adjusted to reflect current and forwarding looking macroeconomic factors affecting the customer's ability to settle the amount outstanding.
-However, given the short period exposed to credit risk, the impact of these macroeconomic factors has not been considered significant within the reporting period.
+The expected credit loss rates are based on payment profile for sales over the past 48 months or ageing profile of customers over the past 1 to 5 years before December 31, 2022, and January 1, 2022, respectively as well as the corresponding historical credit losses during that period.
+Given the short period exposed to credit risk, the impact of current and forward-looking macroeconomic factors has not been considered significant within the reporting period.

 There has been no change in the estimation techniques or significant assumptions made during the current year.
-During the year ended December 31, 2021, the Group's management re-assessed the expected credit loss rates for its customers.
+During the year ended December 31, 2022, the Group's management re-assessed the expected credit loss rates for its customers.